tarwn/lessthandot-hugo/blogs/content/posts/2011-09-26-getting-started-with-javascript-unit.md

 ---
 Recently I decided to start doing JavaScript [code katas.][1]
 I've been using JavaScript for around ten years, but there there are still a lot of aspects I don't know well or that I could use more practice in.
 Case in point, I had never used a unit testing framework with javascript.
 Having never unit tested JavaScript before, I used a scientific tool to carefully select from amongst the numerous unit testing packages available.

-I typed “javascript unit testing” into Google and started reading.
+I typed "javascript unit testing" into Google and started reading.

 ## jsTestDriver